Gorgias vs Kustomer: Which is right for your support team?

 Automation is where you can save a ton of time and scale your support, but Gorgias and Kustomer have different ideas about how to get there.

-Gorgias relies heavily on rule-based automation and macros.
+Gorgias relies on rule-based automation and macros.
 You set up "if this, then that" rules that trigger based on keywords in a message.
-This works great for the usual questions like "Where’s my order?" or "What’s your return policy?"
-Its AI is mainly used to figure out what a customer is asking about so it can trigger the right rule.
-It’s effective, for sure, but it can also be a bit rigid.
-You have to manually build a rule for every single scenario you want to automate.
+This works great for the usual questions like "Where's my order?" or "What's your return policy?"
+Its AI excels at identifying customer intent to trigger the most helpful response.
+This approach is highly effective for maintaining quality control, as it allows teams to create precise workflows that handle common inquiries with impressive speed.

-Kustomer offers more advanced AI-powered workflows and chatbots.
-It can handle more complicated, multi-step conversations and uses its rich CRM data to send more personalized automated responses.
-The catch?
-Setting up Kustomer’s AI is more complicated and often means upgrading to a pricier plan or buying an add-on.
+Kustomer offers advanced AI-powered workflows and chatbots.
+It can handle more complicated, multi-step conversations and uses its CRM data to send personalized automated responses.
+Setting up Kustomer's AI is more involved and often requires a higher-tier plan.

-There’s a smarter way to handle AI.
-Instead of getting locked into one platform, a tool like eesel AI works like a smart layer that plugs right into the helpdesk you already use, whether that’s Gorgias or Kustomer.
-It automatically learns from your past tickets, so it understands your brand’s voice and solutions from day one.
-It can also unify knowledge from all your company documents in places like Google Docs, Confluence, and Notion, not just your helpdesk.
-Best of all, you can set it up in minutes and use its risk-free simulation mode to see exactly how it will perform before you let it talk to customers.
+There's a smart way to complement these AI features.
+A tool like eesel AI works like a smart layer that plugs right into the helpdesk you already use, whether that's Gorgias or Kustomer.
+It automatically learns from your past tickets, so it understands your brand's voice from day one.
+It can also unify knowledge from all your company documents in places like Google Docs, Confluence, and Notion.
+Best of all, you can set it up in minutes and use its risk-free simulation mode to see exactly how it will perform.

 Pricing models and total cost of ownership

-Alright, let’s talk about money.
-The way Gorgias and Kustomer charge for their services can really affect your budget as you scale.
+The way Gorgias and Kustomer structure their pricing can affect your budget as you scale.

 Kustomer sticks to a more traditional per-agent, per-month model.
-This makes your costs predictable; you know exactly what you’ll pay each month based on your team size.
-But the licenses themselves are more expensive, and adding new team members can get pricey fast.
-On top of that, many of the advanced AI and automation features that make Kustomer so appealing are locked behind expensive add-ons.
+This makes your costs predictable; you know what you’ll pay each month based on your team size.
+The licenses themselves are a bit more of an investment, and many advanced AI features are available as add-ons.

 The problem with a rip-and-replace approach

-Here’s the thing about picking a new helpdesk: it often forces you to "rip and replace" your entire setup.
-Moving from one platform to another isn’t just about switching a subscription.
-It’s a huge project.
-You have to migrate years of customer data, retrain your whole team on a new system, and rebuild every workflow you’ve spent ages perfecting.
-It’s disruptive, risky, and can drag on for months.
+Picking a new helpdesk often forces you to "rip and replace" your entire setup.
+Moving from one platform to another isn't just about switching a subscription.
+It’s a project where you migrate customer data, retrain your team on a new system, and rebuild workflows.

 This is where eesel AI changes the conversation.
-Instead of forcing you to pick a new platform and go through a painful migration, eesel just makes the tools you already use smarter.
-Whether you’re on Gorgias, Kustomer, Zendesk, or something else, you can plug eesel in and see results in minutes.
+Instead of forcing you to pick a new platform and go through a transition, eesel makes the tools you already use smarter.
+Whether you're on Gorgias, Kustomer, Zendesk, or something else, you can plug eesel in and see results in minutes.

 You can go live in minutes, not months.
-The whole setup is self-serve.
-No long sales calls or mandatory demos.
-You connect your helpdesk with one click, run a simulation on your past tickets to see exactly how much you can automate, and then gradually turn it on with zero risk.
-It’s a completely different world from the months-long implementation projects that most platforms require.
+The setup is self-serve, with no long sales calls required.
+You connect your helpdesk with one click, run a simulation on your past tickets to see how much you can automate, and then turn it on gradually with zero risk.

 Plus, eesel brings all your scattered knowledge together.
-It connects to your helpdesk tickets, but also to your internal wikis in Confluence, your process docs in Google Docs, and your FAQs in Notion.
-This creates one reliable source of truth for the AI to use, which is something a standalone helpdesk just can’t do.
+It connects to your helpdesk tickets, but also to your internal wikis in Confluence, your docs in Google Docs, and your FAQs in Notion.
+This creates one reliable source of truth for the AI to use.

 Choosing the right platform (or layer) for your needs